cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ## New Custom Resources Introduced
 Along with the custom resources like `SFService`, `SFPlan`, `SFServiceInstance` and `SFServiceBinding` which are discussed earlier, we also introduce `SFCluster` as a new CRD.
 ### SFCluster
-`SFCluster` is the CRD which stores the details of the cluster where provisioning of the service is needed.
-Depending on how many clusters need to be onboarded, we need to add resources for those.
+`SFCluster` is the CRD which stores the details of the cluster where service instances are to be provisioned.
+One `SFCluster` CRD instance must be maintained for each cluster that is onboarded for provisioning service instances.
 The structure of a sample resource look like the following.

 ```yaml
 apiVersion: resource.servicefabrik.io/v1alpha1